Model Higgs bundles in exceptional components of the $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-character variety: Approximate solutions by gluing

-We describe first local $\text{SL(2}\text{,}\mathbb{R}\text{)}$-model solutions to the Hitchin equations.
-The description of these models is obtained by studying the behavior of the harmonic map between a surface $X$ with a given complex structure and the surface $X$ with the corresponding Riemannian metric of constant curvature -4, under degeneration of the domain Riemann surface $X$ to a noded surface; cf. \cite{Swoboda}, \cite{Wolf} for further details.
+describes a solution of the equations (4.1), (4.2) on $\mathbb{C}^{*}$ (cf. \S 2.3 in \cite{Swoboda}, where this model is used to study the moduli space of solutions to the Hitchin equations under a degeneration of a smooth Riemann surface to a nodal Riemann surface).
+For our purposes in this article, we will rather use the model pair for constants $\alpha = 0$ and $C \in \mathbb{R}^{+}$ providing a model solution, for which the local monodromy of the associated flat connection around the point $x \in D$ lies in $\text{SL} \left( 2, \mathbb{R} \right)$ (cf. \S 2.5 in \cite{Swoboda} and the references therein, where such a model is obtained by studying the behavior of the harmonic map between a surface $X$ with a given complex structure and the surface $X$ with the corresponding Riemannian metric of constant curvature -4, under degeneration of the domain Riemann surface $X$ to a nodal surface).